Eclipse configuration for Syntax Highlighting, Template proposals and Refactoring in Sahi scripts

 Once you have a recorded script, Eclipse can help in refactoring the linear script into functions.

-as well as .sah
+.js as well as .sah files.

 We have taken the following script to demonstrate refactoring using Eclipse